raspberrypilearning/3D-scene/en/step_5.md

 ## 3-Dimensional effects

-Now, you’re going to use the `looks`{:class="block3looks"} blocks to program your sprites into 'layers'{:class="block3looks"} to make them appear in front or behind each other.
+In this step you’re going to use the `looks`{:class="block3looks"} blocks to program your sprites into 'layers'{:class="block3looks"} to make them appear in front or behind each other.
 You will also change the `size`{:class="block3looks"} of sprites in relation to each other.

 **Cars in Space**: [See inside](https://scratch.mit.edu/projects/447759319/editor){:target="_blank"}